lordcongra/poke-e-role/README.md

 ### ⚔️ Willpower & Combat Economy

 - **Decoupled Temp Pools (New!):** Independently track and manage Temporary HP and Temporary Willpower.
 Automated UI bars visually overlay the Temp points directly onto your base resource bars!
-- **Automated Shield Spending:** Using maneuvers or activating transformations will automatically deduct costs from your Temporary Willpower before ever touching your base Will!
+(Temp Will spends first - made for homebrew mechanics).
 - **Willpower Mechanics:** Dedicated 1-click buttons to spend Willpower for "Pushing Fate" (+1 Auto Success), "Take Your Chances" (gain reroll stacks), and "Power Through the Pain" (ignore Pain Penalties for the scene).
 - **Interactive Rerolls:** A dedicated reroll prompt lets you choose exactly how many failed dice to pick back up and reroll using your active "Take Your Chances" stacks.
 - **Action Tracking:** Automatically increases your Action count and checks off your Evasion/Clash trackers when rolling attacks or maneuvers.